dsotnyk/EmbeddedRateLimiter/README.md

 API have next methods
 - isAllowed(sessionID)

 RateLimiter is built to guarantee that particular session will be allowed exactly specified amount of requests per specified period, no matter the threads count.

+Algo is based on fixed window approach, which have pros and cons, in general, it is calculated for the current physical second.
+So, if you have limit in 100rps, this limiter will allow you 100 requests at 999ms timemark and another 100 requests at 1000ms timemark.
+Nevertheless, it is fast as hell.

 On my i9-9900K
 - with 2000 threads I got about **4.44M TPS**